Welcome to the Graduate Group in Computer Science!

 - Teaching Assistants (TAs)

 Teaching Assistantships are open to all graduate students, but subject to the rules and selection procedure outlined in the Graduate Student Guidelines.
 You can read more about TA positions on the Graduate Studies’ website.
 TA positions provide a partial fee waiver and a stipend for every month you are employed.

 It is relatively rare for entering graduate students to be able to secure a TA position in their first quarter.
 Nevertheless, all interested students are encouraged to apply.
 You will receive an email in August with TA application information.
 TA selections are made on a quarterly basis.
 Accordingly, the TA application is likewise distributed each quarter.
 The department requires all TAs attend the Center for Educational Effectiveness (CEE) TA Orientation.
 You can find registration information on CEE’s website.

 Services for International Students and Scholars (SISS) provides all support for international students on campus.
 If you have any questions about visas, OPT, CPT, and so on, SISS is the office on campus that will help you.
 Our department cannot answer any questions about these topics.

 International students should note that they may be required to take the TOEP exam when they arrive on campus in order to be eligible for a TA position.
 These tests are designed to measure the comprehensibility, fluency, grammar and pronunciation skills of a non-native speaker’s oral English.
 Due to the necessity of this exam, international students take the exam in the Fall Quarter that they are admitted, and are not eligible for TA positions until Winter Quarter, the quarter after.
 You can find more information about these tests and qualifying to be a TA here.

 - Registering for Classes

-♦ This is an introductory seminar to research in the Department of Computer Science.
+♦ This is an introductory seminar to research in the Graduate Group of Computer Science.

 ♦ It also helps you build relationships with the rest of your cohort.